Backyard BBQ, Boracay

 Leave that out of the fridge to let the butter soften and then give it all a good massage together.
 Keep repeating this every 10 minutes or so.
 When you’re ready whack these bad boys on the grill, or as we did this day the hotplate of a BBQ.
 Now don’t panic when it starts browning, that’s just the sugar and soy caramelizing.
 Let it get a little charred and then serve.
 This really is THE BEST SWEET-CORN EVER – and now Wills you can make it yourself buddy!

 This is the local dessert called Halo Halo.
 Kind of interesting looking right?
 Now this will take some explaining and also confirming that this tastes sublime.
 I am not a massive sweet dessert person as you know, I am way more savoury, and this is what this is.
-It consists of shaved ice as a base, yam ice cream (the purple stuff), condensed milk, shaved coconut, different coloured jellies, red beans, leche plan (like a custard) and some green slimy stuff that Mary advises is again jelly.
+It consists of shaved ice as a base, yam ice cream (the purple stuff), condensed milk, shaved coconut, different coloured jellies, red beans, leche flan (like a custard) and some green slimy stuff that Mary advises is again jelly.
 On a hot day this is what you need believe me – YUMMY.

 End of lunch #1 with Backyard BBQ, Boracay and let’s have a little fun.
 Jude clearly is the perfect little angel.
 And yours truly, well for those that know me this character is kind of very apt.
 Plus also reminds me of my gift from my mate Spencer when I cooked his Pie n Mash with Mr C of The Shamen – my Semi-Naked Chef apron.